sfc-gh-akelkar/ai_agent_ixr_analytics/DEMO_GUIDE.md

 - “Which devices are likely to fail in the next 48 hours?
 Show probability, predicted failure type, and the reason.”

 If they ask “is the accuracy real?” say:
-“For the demo, we track **demo evaluation metrics** against a deterministic scenario set so the demo is repeatable.
-In production, accuracy comes from evaluation on your labeled incident outcomes.”
+“In the demo, the focus is business workflow: prediction → prioritization → action.
+In production, we validate accuracy on your labeled incident outcomes and tune the operating point to PatientPoint’s risk tolerance (missed failures vs false alarms).”

-Copy/paste to Agent:
-- “Show the latest prediction evaluation metrics and explain what they represent.”
-Say (one line, if asked “why not 100%?”):
-“In real operations we *choose* an operating point; for PatientPoint we typically prefer a **balanced** setting that catches most failures while keeping false alarms manageable.”

 ### 11:00–14:00 — Action #3: Turn insight into an ops queue (work orders)
 Say: